Cupra Formentor review – our favourite hot SUV

 Cupra Formentor models, specs and alternatives

 The Cupra Formentor was the first car to be completely unique to the Cupra brand, which traditionally released sportier performance versions of SEAT models.
-Initially, it arrived with a powerful engine that was also used in the Volkswagen Golf R and hot SUVs such as the Cupra Ateca, so it’s pretty punchy, but Cupra has since released less powerful models offering all the racey styling with improved fuel economy.
+Initially, it arrived with a powerful engine that was also used in the Volkswagen Golf R and hot SUVs such as the Cupra Ateca, making it very quick, but Cupra has since released less powerful models offering near-identical styling with improved fuel economy.

-The Formentor goes up against a diverse range of rivals.
+The Formentor costs from just over £33,000 and goes up against a diverse range of rivals.
 It aims to offer a premium edge which puts it up against cars such as the Mercedes GLA, Audi Q3 and Q3 Sportback, BMW X2, as well as more mainstream coupe-SUVs such as the Peugeot 408 and Renault Arkana.
+If you’d prefer the plug-in hybrid Formentor, this costs around £6,000 extra, while the flagship VZ3 version with 328bhp costs in excess of £50,000.

 The facelift also brought some updates to the Formentor’s touchscreen infotainment system, so now it runs on a 12.9-inch display with the fourth generation of Volkswagen Group’s MIB software, which replaces the 12-inch screen of the old car.

 We like the fact that the Cupra Formentor is fun to drive when you want it to be, but also fairly civilised when you just need to get from A to B, offering a great all-round balance.
-The 2.0-litre engine on the flagship model sounds a little too sedate for our liking, though, so you might find other cars offer more in the way of aural excitement.
+The 2.0-litre engine on the flagship model sounds a bit flat, though, so you might find other cars offer more in the way of aural excitement.

 It may be a Cupra-specific model, but the Formentor shares most of its interior with the Cupra Leon, and therefore the SEAT Leon.
 We’ve no real issues with the familiarity of the interior but the touchscreen definitely could be a bit more intuitive, and as with pre-facelift cars some of the plastics don’t quite live up to the Formentor’s circa £50,000 price tag in top versions.
 The same criticism is also true of the Volkswagen T-Roc R and the Cupra Ateca.